The-OpenROAD-Project/OpenLane/docs/source/openram.rst

     "MAGIC_DRC_USE_GDS": false

-For this example we can just disable the DRC check.
+Instead, for this example we can just disable the DRC check.
 However, this is very dangerous and needs to be approved by the foundry.

 .. code-block:: json